 - It’s a good idea to take the 24 hour test – don’t leave a store with an item.
 If you truly need it, you can buy it the next day (or week).

 - One form of accountability in my marriage is mentioning any purchase over $100 to Chris so I can be accountable before making a mistake.
 He does the same for me.

 - Recognize shopping as a type of addiction.
 Have you ever taken a “hit” of immediate (though temporary) joy by buying this season’s big-ticket item?
 We humans are sneaky – we can label anything from a watch to shoes to an oven as a “necessity”.

-How has shopping lured you into a short-term pick-me-up?
+Has shopping lured you into becoming your short-term pick-me-up?